johnhamiltondeveloper/GDD/combat.md

   - knock amount

-This node collides with the emitter layer but not its own layer
+This does not collide with other layers, but can be detected by the damage emitter on layer 10

 ## Physics Layers

-- **Layer 10** - Damage Emitter - Layer used for the Damage Emitter nodes
+- **Layer 10** - Damage

-- **Layer 11** - Damage Detector - Layer used for the Damage Detector nodes